Common sins of kitchen design

 Not sure where to start?
 Come and visit our kitchen showroom in Christchurch (423 Main North Rd, Redwood) Call 03 352 3457 to book an appointment with one of our kitchen designers.

-A kitchen with green cabinets , stools , a refrigerator and a sink.
+A kitchen with white cabinets , stainless steel appliances , a large island and two stools.

 A kitchen with white cabinets and black counter tops